Comment on page

 A strong reason for violation of Muellners Foundation’s governing policies and directives must be provided by member(s) initiating the resolution, to support the Council resolution “Vote OUT”.

-Community Referendum is generally accessible by all members of the Muellners Foundation - both Council, its CWC members and non Council members.
+Community Referendum is generally accessible by all members of the Muellners Foundation - both Council, its CWC members and non-Council members.

 Quorum on the Community Referendum for the Council Resolution - "Vote Out" is achieved when 33% (more than 1/3rd) of all the voluntarily organised subscribed members participate.
-Of the minimum participating members, the Community Referendum stands as Decided when majority of the quorum populace votes in favour of the stated Council resolution “Vote OUT”.
+Of the minimum participating members, the Community Referendum stands as Decided when the majority of the quorum populace votes in favour of the stated Council resolution “Vote OUT”.

-E.g: Let's say there are 1000 Foundation members.
+E.g.: Let's say there are 1000 Foundation members.

-9. A member's self resignation from the Media Committee is a voluntary action.
+9. A member's self-resignation from the Media Committee is a voluntary action.

-10. The Independent Board reserves the right to update the terms and conditions, statutes from time to time, in compliance with the existing rules and regulations of the association, including reserving the right to terminate the appointment to this Council at any time, without notice and without the due electoral process of removal, in the following scenario:
+10. The Independent Board reserves the right to update the terms and conditions, and statutes from time to time, in compliance with the existing rules and regulations of the association, including reserving the right to terminate the appointment to this Council at any time, without notice and the due electoral process of removal, in the following scenario:

 11. The statutes of the Foundation and terms and conditions governing its functioning can be found here.
-The Independent Board reserves the right to dissolve the whole Media Council and initiate constitution of a new Media Council.
+The Independent Board reserves the right to dissolve the whole Media Council and initiate the constitution of a new Media Council.

 If the meeting took place outside the Foundation’s communications infrastructure, then the meeting minutes must be brought back to the notice of the Executive Council.

-Upon a successful nomination and having received a passed Council Resolution "Vote IN", a new Open Council member should file their supporting documents to Open Constitution Membership Registry.
-A private link is generated by Open Constitution system.
+Upon a successful nomination and having received a passed Council Resolution "Vote IN", a new Open Council member should file their supporting documents to the Open Constitution Membership Registry.
+A private link is generated by the Open Constitution system.